PyramidCLIP: Hierarchical Feature Alignment for Vision-language Model Pretraining: Method

-Furthermore, in order to explicitly model the relationship between salient objects in the image, the ROI feature sequences $ \mathcal{R}=\{\bm{o_1}, \bm{o_2}, ..., \bm{o_M}\}$ of $M$ detected salient objects in the image $I$ are extracted through a pre-trained object detector Faster R-CNN~\cite{ren2015faster}.
-Then a linear embedding module $\varphi$ is used to transform the ROI feature sequence $\mathcal{R}$ into the same dimension as the output of the front part $f_1$ of the image encoder.
-The sequence is successively fed into the rear part $f_2$, which contains one or more Multi-head Self-attention (MHSA) layers~\cite{dosovitskiy2020image}, to adaptively capture the relation between these salient instances, generating the final representation vector $\bm{v^r}$, \textit{i.e.}, $\bm{v^r}=f_2(\varphi(\mathcal{R}))$.
-To avoid the visual model's modelling of relation being overwhelmed by the context semantic modelling and weakening the ability of reasoning, we have $(\bm{v^r}, \bm{l^s})$ and $(\bm{v^r}, \bm{l^t})$ as another two positive pairs, and the distance between ROI embedding and corresponding language embedding are being narrowed through contrastive learning loss \circled{3} and \circled{4}, termed as \textit{Cross-level Relation Alignment}.
+Furthermore, in order to explicitly model the relationship between salient objects in the image, the ROI feature sequence $\mathcal{R}=\{\bm{o_1}, \bm{o_2}, ..., \bm{o_M}\}$ of $M$ detected salient objects in the image $I$, with the category and attribute information for each object, are extracted through a pre-trained object-attribute detector.
+Then a linear embedding module $\varphi$ is used to transform $\mathcal{R}$ into the latent dimension of Multi-head Self-attention (MHSA) layer~\cite{dosovitskiy2020image} in the image encoder.
+The feature sequence is successively fed into the rear part $f_2$, which contains one or more MHSA layers, to adaptively capture the relation between these salient instances, generating the final representation vector $\bm{v^r}$, \textit{i.e.}, $\bm{v^r}=f_2(\varphi(\mathcal{R}))$.
+For the object categories with attributes, we join them together, constructing another text description $T_{\rm OA}$, to provide a more granular, comprehensive and accurate caption for the image.
+Then we feed it into the text encoder, generating the representation vector $\bm{l^a}=h(T_{\rm OA})$.
+To avoid the relation modelling being overwhelmed by the context semantic modelling, we have ($\bm{v^g}$, $\bm{l^a}$), ($\bm{v^r}$, $\bm{l^s}$), ($\bm{v^l}$, $\bm{l^a}$) and ($\bm{v^r}$, $\bm{l^t}$) as another four positive pairs, and the distances between which are narrowed through contrastive learning losses \circled{3},\circled{4},\circled{5} and \circled{6} respectively, termed as \textit{Cross-level Relation Alignment}.

 It is worth noting that at the inference stage, only the original image-text pair $(I,T)$ is used, \textit{i.e.}, the visual representation $\bm{v^i}$ from $I$ and the linguistic representation $\bm{l^t}$ from $T$.